mprib/caliscope/README.md

 ## License

-Pyxy3D is licensed under [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html).
-The triangulation function was adapted from the [Anipose](https://github.com/lambdaloop/anipose) code base which is licensed under [BSD-2 Clause](https://opensource.org/license/bsd-2-clause/).
+Pyxy3D is licensed under the permissive [BSD 2-Clause license](https://opensource.org/license/bsd-2-clause/).
+The triangulation function was adapted from the [Anipose](https://github.com/lambdaloop/anipose) code base which is also licensed under the BSD-2 Clause.
+A primary dependency of this project is PySide6 which provides the GUI front end.
+PySide6 is licensed under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html).
+Pyxy3D does not modify the underlying source code of PySide6 which is available via [PyPI](https://pypi.org/project/PySide6/).